Our Mission and Vision

 Caring over the long haul

-We hit on a sustainable pattern of support that gave me the encouragement I needed to manage complex family issues without wearing out my support team.
+Christine Guth shares a sustainable pattern of support that gave her the encouragement she needed to manage complex family issues without wearing out her support team.

 Birthdays are usually times of celebration, but when raising kids with disabilities, birthdays provide even greater reason for gratitude.

 Western Theological Seminary announces a Graduate Certificate in Disabilities Ministry to prepare pastors and others for ministry with the many people who live with disabilities.

 Choosing Life: Using the Gifts God Has Given Us

 Denise Reesor offers ways to accommodate children whose brains work differently than the norm.

 Learning from Mary-Anne to see prayer time as sacred and enjoyable once again.